apache/logging-log4j2/src/site/markdown/manual/cloud.md

 ## The Twelve-Factor Application

-The Logging Guidelines for [The Twelve-Factor App](https://12factor.net/logs) state the all logs should be routed unbuffered to stdout.
+The Logging Guidelines for [The Twelve-Factor App](https://12factor.net/logs) state that all logs should be routed unbuffered to stdout.
 Since this is the least common denominator it is guaranteed to work for all applications.
 Howeever, as with any set of general guidelines, choosing the least common denominator approach comes at a cost.
 Some of the costs in Java applications include: